xEMPERORx/api_text_sentiment/README.md

 You now have a working sentiment analysis API running in a Docker container, along with a simple HTML interface to interact with it.
 Feel free to modify the code and improve the application as needed!

 ## License
-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License - see the [docs/LICENSE](docs/LICENSE) file for details.